CiscoISE/ciscoise-terraform-automation-aws-nodes/examples/create-ec2-with-existing-vpc/README.md

 <!-- BEGIN_TF_DOCS -->
 ## Required VPC Components

-Please review the table below and ensure to create the specified VPC resources for setting up the VPC infrastructure
+Please review the table below and ensure to create the specified VPC resources for setting up the VPC infrastructure. `NOTE:` Minimum `2 subnets` are required by this module to ensure availability

 | Resource Type | Count | Comments |
 | ---- | :---: | ---- |